Ninjamamia/ground-branch-enhanced-mod/README.md

 Both defaults to `50` so all possible insertion points are used, reproducing vanilla behavior.

-## Intel retrieval features

 **Delay extract point reveal**

 Mission setting for when to actually reveal the extract point on the map, with the following
 possibilities: before round start, on round start, after collecting intel.

-Defaults to `before round start`, reproducing vanilla behavior.
+Defaults to `before round start`, reproducing vanilla behavior, for the intel retrieval game mode.

+Defaults to `on activate extraction` for the terrorist hunt game mode.
+Only used in conjunction with other settings, see [_Terrorist hunt features - On max casualties_](#terroristhuntfeatures) section below.

+## Intel retrieval features

 **Multiple laptops**